-- Login

-- Map
+- Login - Map

 - Protocol

 - Tray Application

 - File Browser

 - Service Location Protocol (OpenSLP)

-- 3 Click Start Wizard.
+- 4 Click Start Wizard.

-- 4 Follow the instructions in the left panel to configure Novell Client settings.
+- 5 Follow the instructions in the left panel to configure Novell Client settings.

-- 5 Click Finish.
+- 6 Click Finish.

-- 6 Restart the workstation to ensure that the settings take effect.
+- 7 Restart the workstation to ensure that the settings take effect.

-- 7 If you made changes to the Protocol Settings page or the Service Location Protocol (OpenSLP) Settings page, reboot the machine for those changes to take effect.
+If you made changes to the Protocol Settings page or the Service Location Protocol (OpenSLP)

+Settings page, you must reboot the machine for those changes to take effect.

 Any changes you make to the Novell Client settings are written to a set of configuration (.conf) files in the /etc/opt/novell/ncl directory.
-These files are then used by the Novell Client.